enjoyear/spark-streaming/spark-kafka/doc/advertised-listeners-poc/KafkaListeners.md

 # echo 'a b cd' | kafkacat -P -b localhost:9092 -t quickstart-events
 ```

-6. Start another terminal to start a consumer on EC2
+6. Start a terminal to start a consumer on broker-1
 ```bash
 ## SSH into broker1